mlange-42/tiny-world/README.md

 ### Play locally

-Currently, you need to clone the repository and run the game with [Go](https://go.dev):
+Until there is a first official release, you need to clone the repository and run the game with [Go](https://go.dev):

 ```shell
 git clone https://github.com/mlange-42/tiny-world.git